 How Many Tunisian Crochet Stitches Are There?

-There are more than 400 Tunisian crochet stitches out there in total.
-Of course, you don’t need all of them in your stitch repertoire, but here are the four most common crochet stitches Tunisian.
+There are over 400 Tunisian crochet stitches.
+You don’t need all, but here are the common crochet stitches Tunisian.

-The Tunisian simple stitch makes a stretchy yet almost opaque woven-like fabric.
-The wrong side has a bumpy texture and looks very similar to the knitted purl stitch.
+1 Simple Stitch (aka Afghan Stitch) Tunisian Crochet Stitch: Makes a stretchy, opaque woven fabric.
+The wrong side is bumpy and looks like the knitted purl stitch.

-Fluffy, thick, warm… what more could you ask for in a fabric?
-This stitch’s warm characteristic makes it an excellent choice for winter garments, like scarves.
+2 Full Stitch Tunisian Crochet Stitch: Thick, warm… what more could you ask for in a fabric?
+This stitch is excellent for winter garments, like scarves.
+The finished fabric is reversible.

-This stitch is great if you don’t like knitting, but you want to make a purl stitch.
+4 Tunisian Purl Stitch Tunisian Crochet Stitch: Compare a knitted and Tunisian purl stitch, and you’ll see a difference.
+This is great if you don’t like knitting, but you want to make a purl stitch.

 - Reverse Stitch